 Regulators in Australia have been receptive to the entrance of fintechs and technology-focused businesses.
 The financial services regulatory regime adopts a technology neutral approach, whereby services will be regulated equally, irrespective of the method of delivery.
-However, further concessions have been made by regulators in order to support technologically focused start-ups entering the market.
+However, further concessions have been made by regulators in order to support technologically-focused start-ups entering the market.

-In December 2016, ASIC made certain class orders establishing a fintech licensing exemption and released Regulatory Guide 257, which details ASIC's framework for fintech businesses to test certain financial services, financial products and credit activities without holding an AFSL or ACL by relying on the class orders (referred to as the regulatory sandbox).
+ASIC has made certain class orders establishing a fintech licensing exemption and released Regulatory Guide 257, which details ASIC's framework for fintech businesses to test certain financial services, financial products and credit activities without holding an AFSL or ACL by relying on the class orders (referred to as the regulatory sandbox).
+This was updated in September 2020 with the introduction of the enhanced regulatory sandbox to allow testing of a broader range of financial services and credit activities for a longer duration.
 There are strict eligibility requirements for both the type of businesses who can enter the regulatory sandbox and the products and services that qualify for the licensing exemption.
 Once a fintech business accesses the regulatory sandbox, there are restrictions on how many persons can be provided with a financial product or service and caps on the value of the financial products or services which can be provided.